LeviMSmith/voyages-and-verve/README.md

 ### Build dependancies

-All code dependancies should be in vendor and built automatically by cmake, so you'll just need that and a compiler.
+Most code dependancies should be in vendor and built automatically by cmake, so you'll just need that and a compiler.
+Potentially SDL_ttf might require the freetype library installed on your system.

 Make sure to also clone the submodules to actually get that code into vendor: